 A thorough consideration of cultural resources is integral to the broader goals of the environmental review and compliance process.
-Since 1979, Far Western has worked in partnership with private industry, government agencies, tribal organizations, and non-profits, to achieve these goals, and is today recognized as one of the leading cultural resources consulting firms in the United States.
+Since 1979, Far Western has worked in partnership with private industry, government agencies, tribal governments, and non-profit organizations to achieve these goals, and we are recognized as one of the leading cultural resources consulting firms in the United States.

-Our ownership team consists of eight anthropologists—Patricia Mikkelsen, M.A.; Kelly McGuire, M.A.; Kimberley Carpenter, M.A.; Jeffrey Rosenthal, M.A.; D. Craig Young, Ph.D.; Jerome King, M.A, Daron Duke, Ph.D.—and GIS Specialist Paul Brandy, M.S.
-Each of these individuals has between 17 and 41 years of professional experience, participates in technical studies and research, and actively manages the company.
+Our ownership team consists of seven archaeologists and a GIS Specialist—Kelly McGuire, M.A.; Jeffrey Rosenthal, M.A.; D. Craig Young, Ph.D.; Jerome King, M.A, Paul Brandy, M.S., Daron Duke, Ph.D., Adrian Whitaker, Ph.D., and Barb Siskin, M.A.
+These dedicated leaders have between 17 and 41 years of professional experience and actively participate in technical studies and research; each partner plays an integral in managing the company.

 The key to our ability to provide consistent, high-quality service begins and ends with the 80 employees comprising the permanent staff of Far Western.
 This includes 36 Ph.D.- and M.A.-level archaeologists, most of whom have been with the company for more than five years.
-Our Davis, California, headquarters houses a state-of-the-art archaeological research facility complete with artifact processing and analytical laboratories; graphics, GIS, and production departments; research library; and secure artifact curation space.
-Regional offices are maintained in Carson City and Henderson, Nevada.
-Each regional branch is administratively linked to the Davis office, but maintains its own management, staff, and logistical operation to meet the needs of clients in their service areas.
+The Far Western Headquarters in Davis, California, houses a state-of-the-art archaeological research facility complete with artifact processing and analytical laboratories; graphics, GIS, and production departments; research library; and secure artifact curation space.
+Regional offices include our Bay Area Branch in Sausalito, California, our Desert Branch in Henderson, Nevada, and our Great Basin Branch in Carson City, Nevada.
+Each regional branch is integrated with our headquarters in Davis but maintains management, staff, and logistical operations to meet the needs of clients in local areas.

 Our team, along with our industry and government partners, has successfully completed some of the largest and most demanding cultural resources programs in the highly regulated energy, water resources, mining, military facilities, urban development, and transportation sectors.